darshanpandhi/SimpliSell/Docs/CODING_STANDARDS.md

 #   2 - Identifiers
 *   **Do not use dollar signs or non-ascii characters!**
 ### 2.1 - Classes and Interfaces
-*   **The first letter of each word in the name will be UPPERCASE, INCLUDING the first letter of the name**
+*   **The first letter of each word in the name will be UPPERCASE, INCLUDING the first letter of the name (Pascal Case)**
 *       salesOrder  //BAD! because it is a class SalesOrder  //GOOD!
 ### 2.2 - Packages